gregwebs/StateTree/README.md

 Setup a state chart with `enter` and `exit` callbacks for different transitions.
 Changing the state is done with `state.goTo()`
-You do not indicate what the originating state is.
+You do not indicate what the originating state is since that is already known.
-The state tree:
+Instead, the state tree:

  * determines which concurrent substate the new state is in and moves within that concurrent substate
  * moves up the tree as necessary, exiting (invoke exit callback for) each state and setting history states.